Duterte threatens to arrest Filipinos who refuse vaccination

 A human rights lawyer, Edre Olalia, raised concerns over Duterte’s threat, saying the president could not order the arrest of anybody who has not clearly committed any crime.

-Duterte and his administration have faced criticism over a vaccination campaign saddled with supply problems and public hesitancy.
-After repeated delays, vaccinations started in March.
+Duterte and his administration have faced criticism over a vaccination campaign that has been saddled with supply problems and public hesitancy.
+After repeated delays, vaccinations started in March, but many still opted to wait for Western vaccines, prompting some cities to offer snacks and store discounts to encourage people to get immunized with any vaccine.

-Duterte blamed the problems on wealthy Western countries cornering vaccines for their own citizens, leaving poorer countries like the Philippines behind.
+Duterte blamed the problem on wealthy Western countries cornering vaccines for their own citizens, leaving poorer countries like the Philippines behind.
+Some officials said the bigger problem was inadequate vaccine supply more than public hesitancy.

+Duterte also walked back on an earlier remark that required people to wear plastic face shields over face masks only in hospitals as an added safeguard.
+After experts briefed him on the threat of more contagious coronavirus variants, Duterte declared it mandatory for people to continue wearing face shields indoors and outdoors.

 The Philippines is a COVID-19 hotspot in Asia, with more than 1.3 million cases and at least 23,749 deaths.